UAPFormat/UAPF-spec/specification/04-tier-hierarchy/04-tier-hierarchy.md

 # UAPF Specification — Chapter 4: Multi-Tier Enterprise Algorithm Hierarchy (Tier 0–Tier 4)

-_Version 1.0 — Draft for Inclusion in UAPF Core Spec_
+_Version 0.9 — Draft_

 ## 4.0 Overview

-The Unified Algorithmic Process Format (UAPF) supports hierarchical algorithm packaging to represent the structure of real-world enterprises.
-This hierarchy allows processes, decisions, tasks, and resource bindings to be organized in composable, reusable, versioned UAPF modules.
+The Unified Algorithmic Process Format (UAPF) supports **hierarchical algorithm packaging** to represent the structure of real-world enterprises.
+This hierarchy allows processes, decisions, tasks, and resource bindings to be organized into **composable, reusable, versioned UAPF modules**.

-UAPF defines five tiers, from atomic tasks (Tier 4) to full enterprise representations (Tier 0).
+UAPF defines **five tiers**, from atomic task packages (Tier 4) to full enterprise representations (Tier 0):

+- **Tier 0** — Enterprise bundle (digital twin of the organization)
+- **Tier 1** — Enterprise domains (Finance, HR, IT, etc.)
+- **Tier 2** — Cross-functional domain processes (Invoice-to-Pay, Hire-to-Retire, etc.)
+- **Tier 3** — Departmental / regional subprocesses and variants
+- **Tier 4** — Atomic task algorithms

 This hierarchy is essential for:

 - enterprise-wide algorithm governance
-- process reuse
+- process reuse and modularity
 - AI agent capability mapping
-- digital twins of organizations
+- digital twin representations of organizations
 - versioning and dependency management
-- portability across systems and environments
+- portability across environments

+> **Note:** Tiers describe the **packaging and scope hierarchy** of UAPF artifacts.
+> They are orthogonal to the **runtime architecture layers** described in `algorithmation_deep_dive.md`.

+---

 ## 4.1 Tier Definitions

-### ⭐ Tier 0 — Enterprise UAPF Bundle ("Digital Twin Package")
+### 4.1.1 Tier 0 — Enterprise UAPF Bundle (“Digital Twin Package”)

-**Purpose:**
+**Purpose**

-Represents the entire enterprise algorithmic structure in a single portable package.
+Tier 0 represents the **entire enterprise algorithmic structure** in a single portable package.
-A Tier 0 package is a bundle containing all Tier 1–4 UAPFs.
+A Tier 0 bundle contains all Tier 1–4 UAPF artifacts required to reconstruct the organization’s behavior in another environment.

-**Characteristics:**
+**Characteristics**

 - Highest-level container
 - Portable “digital twin” of an organization